fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 different formatting styles.
 Choose one formatting principle and stick to it throughout the Story.

-In this recipe, we adjusted the format of only one of the sheets that makes our Story.
+In this lab, we adjusted the format of only one of the sheets that makes our Story.
 Follow the given instructions to adjust the other sheets.
 When you open the Story again, you will find that it has been updated with the changes you made.